ioccc-src/winner/2024/cable1/README.md

 <!--

-    Copyright © 1984-2025 by Landon Curt Noll and Leonid A. Broukhis.
+    Copyright © %%DATE_RANGE%% by Landon Curt Noll and Leonid A. Broukhis.
 All Rights Reserved.

     You are free to share and adapt this file under the terms of this license: